-Anthony Wayne was an important American military leader during and after the American Revolution.
+Anthony Wayne was an instrumental American military leader during and after the American Revolution.

-Wayne was born in Waynesboro, Pennsylvania, on January 1, 1745.
-As a young man, a career in the military fascinated Wayne.
-Despite this desire, he attended his uncle's private school in Philadelphia, Pennsylvania, and studied to become a surveyor.
-In 1765, a Pennsylvania real estate company sent Wayne to Nova Scotia to survey and to help settle 100,000 acres of land that the company owned there.
-The venture failed in 1766, and Wayne returned to Pennsylvania.
-He took over his father's tannery business.
-Upon his father's death in 1774, he inherited the prosperous business.
+Born on January 1, 1745, in Waynesboro, Pennsylvania, Anthony Wayne attended his uncle’s private school in Philadelphia where he trained to become a surveyor.
+In 1765, a Pennsylvania real estate company sent Wayne to Nova Scotia to survey and help to settle 100,000 acres of company owned land.
+When he returned to Pennsylvania in 1766, Wayne worked for his father's tannery business which he eventually inherited when his father died in 1774.

 In 1780, Wayne played a critical role in preventing Benedict Arnold from turning over the American fortifications at West Point to British forces.
-By serving as the men's advocate before the Confederation Congress, Wayne also helped to put down a mutiny of Pennsylvania soldiers who had not received payment from the government formed by the Articles of Confederation.
-Following Lord Cornwallis's defeat at Yorktown, Virginia, in October 1781, Wayne served in Georgia against British Loyalists and their American Indian allies, especially the Creek and Cherokee.
-Wayne effectively forced the Creeks and Cherokees to sign treaties with the Americans.
-He retired in 1783 from the Continental Army, having attained the rank of major general.
+By serving as the men's advocate before the Confederation Congress, Wayne also helped to eliminate a mutiny of Pennsylvania soldiers who had not received payment from the government formed by the Articles of Confederation.
+Following Lord Cornwallis's defeat at Yorktown, Virginia, in October 1781, Wayne served in Georgia against British Loyalists and their American Indian allies, especially the Creek and Cherokee peoples.
+Having attained the rank of major general, Wayne retired in 1783 from the Continental Army.

-From 1783 until 1792, Wayne remained a civilian in Pennsylvania.
+From 1783-1792, Wayne remained a civilian in Pennsylvania.
 He held several political offices, including a seat in the Pennsylvania legislature in 1784 and 1785.
-He was a strong supporter of the Constitution and served as one of Georgia's members of the United States House of Representatives from 1791 to 1792.
-He was removed from this position in 1792 because he had failed to take up residency in Georgia, even though Georgia had given Wayne an eight-hundred-acre rice plantation for his assistance against the area’s American Indian nations.
+He was a strong supporter of the Constitution and served as one of Georgia's members of the United States House of Representatives from 1791 to 1792, but was removed from this position in 1792 because he had failed to take up residency in Georgia, even though Georgia had given Wayne an eight-hundred-acre rice plantation for his assistance against the area’s American Indian nations.